peteromallet/Headless-Wan2GP/AI_AGENT_MAINTENANCE_GUIDE.md

 3. **Be Conservative**: Prefer upstream fixes over downstream changes
 4. **Be Thorough**: Read complete error messages, not just summaries
 5. **Be Documented**: Log every action and outcome
+6. **Maintain Living Checklist**: Update your checklist after every completed task and regularly sense-check your progress

+### Checklist Management Protocol:
+**After Every Task Completion**:
+1. **Update Status**: Mark completed items as ✅ DONE in your checklist
+2. **Add New Items**: If you discovered additional tasks, add them to the checklist
+3. **Sense-Check Progress**: Review the overall checklist - are you on track?
+Missing anything critical?
+4. **Prioritize Remaining**: Re-order remaining tasks by importance/dependencies
+5. **Estimate Completion**: Assess how much work remains

+**Regular Sense-Check Questions**:
+- Am I making meaningful progress toward the core mission (functional Wan2GP update)?
+- Have I been stuck on the same issue for too long without trying a different approach?
+- Are there critical integration points I haven't verified yet?
+- Is my current approach the most efficient path to success?

 ### Decision Making Framework:
 1. **Analyze**: What exactly failed and why?